- Common types of loans used to acquire a business

-There are several types of loans that are commonly used to finance the acquisition of a business, but in this article we're going to focus our attention on the SBA.
+Several types of loans are commonly used to finance the acquisition of a business, but in this article, we're going to focus our attention on the SBA.
 The Small Business Administration's 7(a) loan program is a popular option for business acquisitions.
-These loans can provide up to $5 million in funding and can be used for a variety of purposes, including business acquisition.
+These loans can provide up to $5 million in funding and be used for various purposes, including business acquisition.

-Regarding the supporting costs of a business acquisition, the SBA loan can be used to cover various expenses, including associated legal fees, accounting fees, and valuation fees.
+Regarding the supporting costs of a business acquisition, the SBA loan can cover various expenses, including associated legal, accounting, and valuation fees.
 These expenses can be significant, so it's important to factor them into the overall cost of the acquisition when determining how much funding you need from the SBA loan.

-To apply for an SBA 7(a) loan that includes funds to cover the supporting costs of an acquisition, you will need to submit an application to an SBA-approved lender.
+To apply for an SBA 7(a) loan that includes funds to cover the supporting costs of an acquisition, you will need to apply to an SBA-approved lender.

-To cover the supporting costs of an acquisition with the SBA, you will use the “Settlement Sheet (Use of Proceeds Certification)” form.
+You will use the “Settlement Sheet (Use of Proceeds Certification)” to cover the supporting costs of an acquisition with the SBA.
 This section of the application can be crucial to ensuring you have the funding you need.

 Here are the general steps you should follow to apply to cover your supporting costs:

-- Determine the total amount of funding you need: Calculate the amount of funding you need to cover the purchase price of the business as well as any supporting costs, such as legal fees, due diligence expenses, consultant fees, the SBA’s insurance fees, or growth initiatives.
+- Determine the total amount of funding you need: Calculate the amount of funding you need to cover the purchase price of the business and any supporting costs, such as legal fees, due diligence expenses, consultant fees, the SBA's insurance fees, or growth initiatives.

-- Identify potential lenders: Research SBA-approved lenders that offer 7(a) loans and identify those that have experience financing business acquisitions.
+- Identify potential lenders: Research SBA-approved lenders that offer 7(a) loans and identify those with experience financing business acquisitions.

-- Gather your financial documents: You will need to provide financial statements, tax returns, and other documentation to support your loan application.
+- Gather your financial documents: You must provide financial statements, tax returns, and other documentation to support your loan application.
 Be sure to gather all necessary documents in advance.

-- Submit your application: Complete the loan application and submit it to your chosen lender.
+- Submit your application: Complete and submit the loan application to your chosen lender.
 Be sure to indicate that you are also seeking funds to cover the supporting costs of a business acquisition.

 - Provide additional information: Your lender may request additional information or documentation to support your loan application.
 Be prepared to provide this information promptly to avoid delays in the loan approval process.

-- Wait for a decision: The lender will review your loan application and make a decision on whether to approve the loan.
+- Wait for a decision: The lender will review your loan application and decide whether to approve the loan.
 If approved, you will receive the funds and can use them to cover the supporting costs of the acquisition.

 Remember that the application process and requirements for an SBA 7(a) loan may vary depending on the lender and the specific circumstances of the loan.
-It's important to work closely with your lender and any other professionals involved in the acquisition process to ensure a successful outcome.
+Working closely with your lender and other professionals involved in the acquisition process is important to ensure a successful outcome.

-Generally, the SBA loan's Use of Proceeds section outlines how the funds can be used, and it includes specific requirements on how the loan funds can be spent.
-This section can be broken down into two main categories: allowable uses and prohibited uses.
+Generally, the SBA loan's Use of Proceeds section outlines how the funds can be used and includes specific requirements for spending the loan funds.
+This section can be broken down into two categories: allowable and prohibited.

 Allowable uses for an SBA loan include: